action jackson

 out on Lake Ontario and Erie surfing the last week and a half.

-buggies: PL XR+, Cameleon Pagona, custom bigfoot, custom ice buggy
+buggies: PL XR+, Cameleon Pagona, custom bigfoot, PL Bigfoot, custom ice buggy

 lots of old school skis, snowboard